-Anyone who is missing one or several teeth is a candidate for implants.
-With the exception of growing children, dental implants are the solution of choice for people of all ages, even those with the following health concerns:
+Patients missing one or more teeth are candidates for implants.
+While growing children are the only exception, dental implants are the best solution for people of all ages.
+Including those with the following health conditions:

 Gum Disease or Problem Teeth:

-Almost all implants placed in patients who have lost their teeth to periodontal disease or decay has been successful.
+Implants have been successfully placed in patients who have lost teeth due to periodontal disease or decay.

 Currently Wearing Partials or Dentures:

-Implants can replace removable bridges or dentures, or they can be used to stabilize and secure the denture, making it much more comfortable.
+Implants can either be used to replace bridges or dentures or can be used to secure and stabilize the denture.
+Making dentures more comfortable.

-dental implant placement usually takes two surgical appointments:
+The placement of a dental implant usually needs two surgical appointments: